 Pensacola Beach is one of the most expansive and pristine beaches on the Gulf of Mexico.
 It’s located on Santa Rosa Island, most of which is included in the Gulf Islands National Seashore.
-This reserve stretches from Mississippi to Florida and includes 150 miles of undeveloped federally protected sugar white sand beaches and rolling dunes.
-Pensacola Beach is buffered at each end by white sand beaches in a protected reserve.
+This reserve stretches from Mississippi to Florida and includes 150 miles of undeveloped, federally-protected sugar white sand beaches and rolling dunes.